 The action continued for about half an hour and I picked up about 5 or so.
 It was fun to see them wait in their lies and come to the surface for the fly every time I kept the drift natural.
 I had a handful of refusals anytime the bug floated funny.
 That short period of dry fly action made the day worthwhile.

-December Bucks 2019
+Late November Bucks 2019

-4 years ago
+5 years ago

 No comments: